SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Thanks," Rainbow said, turning off her burner before placing the pan in the sink.

-"You should give them to her," Pinkie said.
+"You should give them to her."

 "Okay," Rainbow said, picking up the plate of five pancakes in her mouth.